Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 app.MapGrpcService<IMyMobileAppService>();
 ```

-Now we've seen how to register the custom service, let's take a look at its implementation.
+Now you've seen how to register the custom service, let's take a look at its implementation.

 The constructor for `MyMobileAppService` requires an instance of `IOperationsService`,
 which is provided when the `IOperationsService` is resolved,